marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

     }
 ```
 I am not using real JWT auth nor a database underneath, but even with real things the test would look like the same.
 From
-this test You can see how You can process links to derive current state, without coding any logic on the API consumer side.
+this test you can see how you can process links to derive current state, without coding any logic on the API consumer side.

-## 4. Homework
+## Homework
 > Onboard student (only admin can onboard student)

 What about cloning this repo and trying to implement this?
 I keep my fingers crossed.
-## 5. Summary
+## Summary
-I hope that by going through an imaginary example You are able to take some conclusions by Your own.
-Is Your client app
+I hope that by going through an imaginary example you are able to take some conclusions by your own.
+Is your client app
 relying on logic duplication?
-Do You want to introduce some additional complexity to remove it?
+Do you want to introduce some additional complexity to remove it?
 Long story short:
 ### API with HATEOAS:
 Pros:
 - Discoverability: HATEOAS enables better discoverability of resources and actions by providing links within API responses.